 - If you sell your 406 MHz beacons, notify your local government that you have done so, and make sure the buyer registers the beacon personally.
 Otherwise, you may be contacted by rescue authorities if it is activated!

-Registration renewal should take place every 2 years at a minimum.
+Registration renewal for EPIRBs with serial numbers should take place every 2 years at a minimum (for most recreational boats), for other EPIRBs it should be checked as required by the relevant administration.
 Most registrations can be easily updated online, in which case it is easy to add a float plan or additional trip details to your registration whenever you want.

 Think of your EPIRB Registration as your own part of your rescue.
 The more detail you provide, and the more frequent you update your registration, you are giving the people coming to rescue you all the information they need to expedite your own rescue.